-The patient audience is equally important to consider when developing documentation tools.
+The patient audience is equally important.
 Patients are increasingly experiencing visits where physicians face a computer and work their way through the EHR during the encounter instead of engaging in face-to-face conversation.
 The careful design of templates and effective physician training may help reduce patient perception that a physician is focused on the computer rather than the individual.